 This delightfully simple pasta dish may take less than 30 minutes to prepare, but is packed full of flavor from the beautiful Mediterranean.
 Greece is famous for its feta cheese, succulent olives, fresh herbs, and sun-ripened tomatoes, all of which appear here in this dish.
 The tomatoes bake for a few minutes along with garlic until juicy and flavorful, but still fresh tasting.
 It's a different take on spaghetti marinara that the whole family will love.

-- 1 tablespoon mint leaves (finely chopped)
+1 tablespoon finely chopped mint leaves

-- 1 teaspoon dried oregano
+1 teaspoon dried oregano

-- 1 tablespoon red wine vinegar
+1 tablespoon red wine vinegar

-- 3/4 pound spaghetti
+3/4 pound spaghetti

-- 1/4 cup Kalamata olives (pitted and chopped)
+1/4 cup pitted, coarsely chopped Kalamata olives

-- 1/4 pound crumbled feta cheese
+1/4 pound feta cheese

-- Freshly ground black pepper
+Freshly ground black pepper, to taste

 Gather the ingredients.
-Preheat the oven to 325 F and put a large pot of water on to boil.
+Preheat the oven to 325 F and put a large pot of well-salted water on to boil.